niederhuth/Replaying-the-evolutionary-tape-to-investigate-subgenome-dominance/README.md

 ---
-Title: "Replaying the evolutionary tape to investigate subgenome dominance in allopolyploid _Brassica napus_" Methylome Analysis: "Chad Niederhuth"
+Title: "Replaying the evolutionary tape to investigate subgenome dominance in allopolyploid _Brassica napus_"
-Collaborators: "Kevin A. Bird, Shujun Ou, Malia Gehan, J. Chris Pires, Zhiyong Xiong, Robert VanBuren Patrick P. Edger" Raw data: "Link to SRA data will be posted at later date"
+Authors: "Kevin A. Bird, Chad E. Niederhuth, Shujun Ou, Malia Gehan, J. Chris Pires, Zhiyong Xiong, Robert VanBuren Patrick P. Edger"
+Raw data: "Link to SRA data will be posted at later date"
 ---
 This repository is for scripts and processed data for the paper: